bringauto/fleet-management-http-api/docs/entity_manipulations.md

 Requirements:

-- The Route must exist
+- The Route must exist under the given tenant.
 - All [Stops](#stop) referenced by the Route must exist.
 - The Route name must not be taken by another Route.